 Our guide includes:

-- A sample resume for an internal position to act as inspiration for your writing process.
+- A sample resume to act as your internal resume template as you start the writing process

 Need to be application-ready in a hurry?
-Our Resume Builder will help you tackle the writing process quickly with ready-to-use templates and career-specific content suggestions based on your input.
+Our AI Resume Builder will help you tackle the writing process quickly with ready-to-use templates and career-specific content suggestions based on your input.

 How to Write a Resume for an Internal Position

 Not sure how to get started on your resume for an internal position?
-Good news — it's a lot like writing a regular resume!
+Good news—it's a lot like writing a regular resume!
 Let's walk through the parts of a resume and discuss how you can maximize the impact of each one to show your employer that you have what it takes!

 Start with the job description